KSTP-TV: 1970s

 In the mid-1970s, ABC—which had become the top-rated television network in the United States—began looking for stronger affiliates across the country.
 KMSP-TV (channel 9), the Twin Cities' ABC affiliate since 1961, had long struggled in the ratings.
 ABC had approached independent station WTCN-TV (channel 11, now KARE), CBS affiliate WCCO-TV (channel 4), and KSTP-TV to affiliate with the network.
-Channel 5 surprised the industry on August 29, 1978 by announcing its intention to sever ties with then third-place NBC after 30 years to join ABC.
-The affiliation switch occurred on March 5, 1979 and was ABC's biggest coup at the time; the NBC affiliation subsequently went to WTCN-TV that same day.
-One of the last prime time NBC programs to air on channel 5 was The Wonderful World of Disney; the first ABC program to air in general on the station was Good Morning America, as announced by then-news anchor Bob Bruce.
+Channel 5 surprised the industry on August 29, 1978, by announcing its intention to sever ties with then third-place NBC after 30 years to join ABC.
+The affiliation switch occurred on March 5, 1979, and was ABC's biggest coup at the time; the NBC affiliation subsequently went to WTCN-TV that same day.
+One of the last prime time NBC programs to air on channel 5 was The Wonderful World of Disney; the first ABC program to air in general on the station was Good Morning America, as announced by then-news anchor Tom Ryther.
 Later on, the first prime time ABC program to air on the station was a first-run episode of the short-lived series, Salvage 1.
 "We want to go into the 1980s in a leadership position with a network which we think has the management, team and depth to be the best.
 That's ABC.
 We're just absolutely thrilled," said KSTP's Stanley S. Hubbard, son of station founder Stanley E. Hubbard.